speps/speps.github.io/content/aboutme.md

 My name is Rémi Gillig, I was born in France and I studied video games programming at [ENJMIN](http://www.enjmin.fr).

-My passion for programming began some time ago and I spent most of education learning programming.
+My passion for programming began some time ago and I spent most of my education learning programming.
 At first, I had the chance to have access at home to early computers and wrote some basic programs using `GW-BASIC`.
 For the record, it looks like this :

     10 INPUT "WHAT IS YOUR NAME";N$
     20 PRINT "HELLO "N$" :)"